deskvillage/dannychadburn.github.io/proposals/probio-7.md

 - The benefits of a lifestyle (content-led) vs. a features (product-focussed) website
 - A suggested IA structure (core sections and user journeys)
 - Opportunities around customer communities (existing and new)
-- How existing partners (Tesco, Boots, etc) can be used for your advantage
+- How to use partners (Tesco, Boots, etc) to your advantage
 - Making more from direct advertising (display, SEM and paid social)

 ---